berkeley-dsep-infra/datahub/docs/policy/automated-communications.md

-# Communicating with our end users
+# Automated communications with our end users

 Currently, we do not have a mechanism to communicate our *expectations* of end users to our end users.
 This is done in an ad-hoc way through talks with